The Complexity of Second-order HyperLTL: Related Work

 Another related logic is $\teamltl$~\cite{DBLP:conf/mfcs/KrebsMV018}, a hyperlogic for the specification of dependence and independence.
 Lück~\cite{Luck20} studied similar problems to those we study in this paper and showed that, in general, satisfiability and model checking of $\teamltl$ with Boolean negation is equivalent to truth in third-order arithmetic.
 Kontinen and Sandström~\cite{DBLP:conf/wollic/KontinenS21} generalize this result and show that any logic between $\teamltl$ with Boolean negation and second-order logic inherits the same complexity results.
 Kontinen et al.~\cite{DBLP:conf/mfcs/KontinenSV23} study set semantics for asynchronous $\teamltl$, and provide positive complexity and decidability results.
 Gutsfeld et al.~\cite{GutsfeldMOV22} study an extension of $\teamltl$ to express refined notions of asynchronicity and analyze the expressiveness and complexity of their logic, proving it also highly undecidable.
 While $\teamltl$ is closely related to $\sohyltl$, the exact relation between them is still unknown.

 Finally, the logic~$\hyqptl$, which extends $\hyltl$ by quantification over propositions~\cite{Rabe16diss}, is also related to $\sohyltl$.
-With uniform quantification, $\hyqptl$ satisfiability is $\Sigma_1^2$-complete~\cite{regaud2024complexityhyperqptl} while finite-state satisfiability and model-checking have the same complexity as for $\hyltl$~\cite{FinkbeinerH16,Rabe16diss}.
+With uniform quantification, $\hyqptl$ satisfiability is equivalent to truth in second-order arithmetic~\cite{regaud2024complexityhyperqptl} while finite-state satisfiability and model-checking have the same complexity as for $\hyltl$~\cite{FinkbeinerH16,Rabe16diss}.
 Non-uniform quantification makes $\hyqptl$ as expressive as second-order $\hyltl$~\cite{regaud2024complexityhyperqptl}, which implies that all three problems are equivalent to truth in third-order arithmetic.